andreasZel/sorting-algorithms-vs/README.md

 still in progress.
 <br/>
 - Type the number of elements you want to sort, they will be choosen ranomly and placed in an array
-- Click the algorithm you wish to see sorting the array
+- Click the algorithm you wish to see sorting the array or <i><b> run all </b></i> from the bottom menu to run all algorithms at the same time
 <br/>
 <br/>
   <table align="center">